jefersonmsantos/football_api_task/README.md

     - **import_data.py**: This file connects to apifootball Events endpoint and request data for the English Premier Leage 2022 - 2023 season.
 Request is processed to generate three lists of dictionaries, one for each table described on the previous session.
 Each dictionary on the list is one row which is then inserted on each table.
 The fields selected from the API response are the one used to create the tables.

     - **query_and_export_data.py**: This file perform 4 queries on db:
-        - Final League Table: outputs the following columns: position, team_name, matches_played, won, draw, lost, goals_scored, goals_conceded, and points.
+        - query_a - Final League Table: outputs the following columns: position, team_name, matches_played, won, draw, lost, goals_scored, goals_conceded, and points.
             Points allocation:
             - Victories: 3 points each
             - Draws: 1 point each